simreaney/scimap.github.io/_pages/about.md

 ---
 permalink: /
-title: "Catchment hydrology, flooding and water quality"
+title: "SCIMAP"
-excerpt: "About me"
+excerpt: "About SCIMAP"
 author_profile: true
 redirect_from:
   - /about/